MountainAndMorning/slice-doc/docs/download/README.md

 After install this software and restart your computer, you need reinstall TIMESlice and the error should disappear.

 # Update log

+## V4.5.0
+- Improve the Island seg tool.
+- Improve the Lasso seg tool.
+- Add the snap function for saving the state of the seg.
+- Add a new epicardium seg model for non contrast CT.
+- Improve the stability of the activation module.
+If your activation code becomes invalid, connect the developer to get a new one.
+- Fix the importing problem for some Dicoms.

 ## V4.4.0
 - Add the Island seg tool.